 Hopefully, this blog post will also inspire YOU to take the chance and use your own photography skills to give back - I guarantee it will fill your heart with joy too!

 I look forward to hearing how you all choose to serve others with your gift of photography.
-Just leave me a comment (or if you have any other questions about Volunteer Photography) below - and PLEASE SHARE this post using the social sharing buttons to help spread the word about these amazing volunteer opportunities!
+Just leave me a comment below - I would love to hear from you.
+And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!